JardaniWorld/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script list all files in a working directory including hidden files in long format
+This script executes to display userand group ID numerically and also displays files in long format